Charters Reports Reviews Shop Text Us (305) 209-5594

 • Cobia: Possible around buoys and structure

-• Tarpon: Early morning in channels and passes
+• Tarpon: Early morning in the channels and passes

-• Permit: On deeper flats and channel edges
+• Permit: On the deeper flats and channel edges

 • Bonefish: Protected lee-side flats

-1. Stay Inshore: With Small Craft Advisory in effect, focus on protected waters
+1. Stay inshore: With the Small Craft Advisory up, work the protected water

-2. Early Morning: Best window before winds peak
+2. Early morning: Best window before the wind peaks

-3. Target Species: Tarpon in channels, Snapper in protected areas
+3. Target species: Tarpon in the channels, snapper in protected areas

-4. Safety First: Monitor conditions closely, seas building through weekend
+4. Safety first: Watch conditions closely, seas building through the weekend

-• Artificials: Jigs, slow-sinking plugs for windy conditions
+• Artificials: Jigs and slow-sinking plugs for the wind

-The persistent northeast to east wind pattern is creating challenging conditions across all reef systems.
-This pattern is expected to continue through the weekend with seas building to 7-9 feet by Monday.
-The Gulf Stream remains well offshore (10-39 NM south of reef lights), reducing its warming influence on nearshore waters.
+The steady northeast to east wind is making for tough conditions across all the reef systems.
+It holds through the weekend with seas building to 7-9 feet by Monday.
+The Gulf Stream stays well offshore, 10-39 NM south of the reef lights, so it isn’t doing much to warm the nearshore water.

-Drier air is gradually moving toward the Florida Keys, so occasional shallow showers will linger through tonight.
+Drier air is working toward the Florida Keys, so a few shallow showers linger through tonight.

 • Wind: No meaningful change offshore.
 Straits still running northeast to east 20 to 25 knots.
 Inside waters remain around 20 knots this afternoon.